silvandeleemput/gen-exe/README.md

 ### History

+##### 0.2.1 (2021-02-08)

+* Added hide-console option to the executable and the CLI

 ##### 0.2.0 (2021-02-07)

 * Embedded runtimes in the executable.
-Executable should now work on Windows systems without VC++ redistributables installed.
+Executable should now work on Windows systems without VC++ redistributables installed

 ##### 0.1.1 (2021-02-06)